Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Case studies

 \subsection{Classic control example}

-The aim of this example is to illustrate the differences between a quadratic and Gaussian-shaped stage cost.
-Whereas \cref{thm:nonlinear} demonstrates that \emph{if} a classical optimal control problem is set up in a tractable way, then the same setup with a Gaussian stage cost will also lead to good goal tracking.
+The aim of this example is to illustrate the differences between a quadratic and Gaussian-shaped stage cost. \Cref{thm:prob_bound} demonstrates that \emph{if} a classical optimal control problem is tractable and stable, then the same setup but with a goal-oriented stage cost will lead to bounded goal tracking.
 This example shows that the converse is not the case, namely, that the goal-oriented objective may be solvable when the classic control set up is intractable.

 We apply the \ac{DPC} \citep{drgona2022Differentiablepredictive} approach to the double inverted pendulum. \Ac{DPC} is a deep learning-based alternative to \ac{MPC} wherein the \ac{MPC} objective is treated as a loss function over a class of policies.
 The double inverted pendulum is known to be challenging for \ac{DPC} due to its chaotic dynamics, making it a suitable benchmark for differentiating between the goal-oriented and classical objectives.
 We assume complete model knowledge without uncertainty.
 The objective is to bring the system from rest to the upright balancing position.
-That is, we want the agent to bring the angle of both links to zero, or rather, $\cos(\theta) = 1$, a component-wise criterion across both links.
-The goal-oriented objective is formulated with the Gaussian-shaped stage cost as follows: $\log\left( \frac{1}{75} \sum_{t = 0}^{74} \exp\left( -\frac{1}{2} \norm{1 - \cos(\theta)}^2 \right)\right)$ and the classical control objective uses a quadratic stage cost: $\exp\left( - \frac{1}{75} \sum_{t=0}^{74} \frac{1}{2} \norm{1 - \cos(\theta)}^2\right)$.
-Additionally, we consider two optimizers, the default Adam optimizer and SOAP \citep{vyas2025SOAPImproving}, an efficient combination of Adam and higher-order preconditioning methods.
+That is, we want the agent to bring the angle of both links to zero, or, $\cos(\theta) = 1$, a component-wise criterion across both links.
+The goal-oriented objective is formulated with a Gaussian-shaped stage cost: $\log\left( \frac{1}{75} \sum_{t = 0}^{74} \exp\left( -\frac{1}{2} \norm{1 - \cos(\theta)}^2 \right)\right)$ and the classical control objective uses a quadratic stage cost: $\exp\left( - \frac{1}{75} \sum_{t=0}^{74} \frac{1}{2} \norm{1 - \cos(\theta)}^2\right)$.
+Additionally, we consider two optimizers, the default Adam optimizer and SOAP \citep{vyas2025SOAPImproving}, an efficient combination of Adam and Gauss-Newton methods.